fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

-Release 3.4.0
+Release 3.4.1
 ==========================

 * **Important**: PyDev requires Eclipse 3.8 or 4.3 onwards and Java 7!
 For older versions, keep using PyDev 2.x (use `LiClipse <http://brainwy.github.io/liclipse/>`_ for a PyDev standalone with all requirements bundled).

 * **Interactive Console**:

-    * F2 can be used as a way to send a single line to the interactive console (akin to Ctrl+Alt+Enter but only for the current line).
+    * **Send a single line to the interactive console with F2** (akin to Ctrl+Alt+Enter but only for the current line).

 * **Debugger**:

-    * Added support for multiprocessing in the debugger.
+    * **Added support for debugging spawned subprocesses.**

     	* New Django launches no longer have -noreload to take advantage of that (but existing launches have to be manually edited -- or removed and recreated).

     * When terminating a process its subprocesses are also killed (avoiding django zombie processes).

     * In the debugger, locals are now also properly saved on PyPy (requires a newer version of PyPy too).

     * Remote Debugger: when specifying items in PATHS_FROM_ECLIPSE_TO_PYTHON pathnames are normalized.

     * Fixes to work with Jython 2.1 and Jython 2.2.1

     * Always setting PYTHONUNBUFFERED environment variable to 1.

     * The python default encoding is no longer changed (only PYTHONIOENCODING is used now and not sys.setdefaultencoding).

     * Minor improvements on get referrers.

 * **General**:

-    * Cython: .pxd and .pxi files are properly supported.
+    * **Cython: .pxd and .pxi files are properly supported.**

+    * Interpreter configuration: It's possible to reorder PYTHONPATH entries with drag and drop.

+    * Fixed django interactive shell to work with newer versions of Django.

     * Rename working properly for files without extensions.

     * Fixed issue where specifying the type of a variable with a comment was not detected in the code-completion.

-    * Interpreter configuration: It's possible to reorder PYTHONPATH entries with drag and drop.

-    * Fixed django interactive shell to work with newer versions of Django.

     * Fixed issue where we'd open a file as if it was an external file when it was actually a file in the workspace or inside a source folder.

     * PyDev Package Explorer: fixed issue where some errors would remain showing when they didn't exist anymore.

     * PyDev Package Explorer: fixed issue where items could change its order depending on decorations.

     * On a double-click on spaces, all the spaces are selected.